duyunshu/lucid-dreaming-for-exp-replay/README.md

     $./run_lider_sampleR.sh MsPacman

 ####  LiDER-TA and LiDER-BC
-First, unzip `pretrained_models.tar.gz` to obtain all pre-trained models used in the paper:
+First, download [pretrained_models.tar.gz](https://drive.google.com/file/d/1Zz0VoB5hWf7OpHWoG-nPInCpX36gscBU/view?usp=sharing) (file size ~2GB).
+Then, unzip to obtain all pre-trained models used in the paper:

     $ tar -xzvf pretrained_models.tar.gz

-This will produce folder `pretrained_models` in the following structure, including the checkpoints for all pre-trained models:
+This will produce folder `pretrained_models`, which contains the checkpoints for all pre-trained models.
+This folder should be placed under the main directory:
 ```
-pretrained_models
+lucid-dreaming-for-exp-replay
+└──LiDER
+└──pretrained_models
-└── BC
+   └── TA
         └── Alien
         └── Freeway
         └── Gopher
         └── MontezumaRevenge
         └── MsPacman
         └── NameThisGame
-└── TA
+   └── BC
         └── Alien
         └── Freeway
         └── Gopher
         └── MontezumaRevenge
         └── MsPacman
         └── NameThisGame

 ```

 Then, to run the extension LiDER-TA: